-Prior to the advent of Haemophilus influenzae immunization, epiglottitis due to this infection was always considered as a possible alternative diagnosis for children with croup.
+Prior to the advent of Haemophilus influenzae immunization, epiglottitis due to H. flu was always considered as a possible alternative diagnosis for children with croup.
 This was a life-threatening medical emergency because the epiglottis could massively swell, blocking air from entering the larynx and lungs.
-X-rays of the neck may be taken to visualize the epiglottis and look for swelling.
+X-rays of the neck were taken to visualize the epiglottis and look for swelling.
 The diagnosis was often confirmed in the operating room where the otolaryngologist and anesthesiologist would use laryngoscopy to look at the epiglottis and vocal cords and decide whether to insert a breathing tube in the child's airway to prevent the airway from swelling shut.
 Fortunately, because of immunization, this disease is rarely seen.

 Viewers share their comments

 - Submit »

 Find the secrets to longer life.